ncats/translator-workflows/OrangeQ3.1_ClinicalTrial_Generalizability/README.md

 ## Orange Team CQ#3.1

 ### Query:
-How well do clinical trial populations generalize to EHR patient populations? (i.e., Compare the clinical trial population to the synthetic patient population)
+How well do clinical trial populations generalize to EHR patient populations?

 ### Goal:
 Discoveries made in one population may have limited success when applied to populations other than those that finding were made in.
-Thus, there is a need to quantify the generalizability of findings from clinical trials to EHR patient populations.
+The goal of this competency question is to quantify the generalizability of findings from clinical trials to EHR patient populations.

 ### Data Types, Sources, and Routes:
 1. **Clinical Trials** - from ClinicalTrials.gov, [ClinicalTrials.gov API](https://aact-prod.herokuapp.com/connect)
-2. **EHR data** - from Synthetic data, [JHU Synthetic data API]
+2. **EHR data** - from Synthetic data, [Synthetic data API], from OHDSI data, [OHDSI API](https://github.com/OHDSI/CommonDataModel/blob/master/OMOP%20CDM%20v5.pdf)
-3. **MeSH term & ICD-9/ICD-10 connection** - from UMLS, [UMLS API](https://documentation.uts.nlm.nih.gov/rest/home.html)
+3. **MeSH term and ICD-9/ICD-10 connection** - from UMLS, [UMLS API](https://documentation.uts.nlm.nih.gov/rest/home.html)

 ### Sub-Queries/Tasks:
-**Input:** condition names (MeSH_terms are used in ClinicalTrials.gov) Set1a *NOTE: steps can be completed for Fanconi Anemia*
+**Input:** condition names (MeSH_terms are used in ClinicalTrials.gov) Set1a, *NOTE: steps can be completed for Fanconi Anemia*

 1. retrieve **clinical trials** that recruit Set1a populations --> Set1b (clinical trial | condition | mesh_term), [CT.gov link for "Fanconi anemia"](https://www.clinicaltrials.gov/ct2/results?cond=%22Fanconi+anemia%22)
 2. retrieve **age range** from eligibility criteria or study results in Set1b --> Set1c (clinical trial | condition | mesh_term | age range)